Overcoming the Fear of Forgetting Your Words on Stage

 3. Visual Aids

 Visual aids can be incredibly helpful.
 They not only support your message but can also prompt your memory.
 Use slides or charts to represent key points.
 If you lose your train of thought, refocus on a visual element.
+This technique is effective for maintaining the flow of your presentation.

 4. Practice Active Listening